-Each student is expected to complete a unit in a single sitting (i.e., all at once), with limited exceptions due to illness during testing (refer to Section 3.6.2 below).
-Units must be administered in sequential order with the exception of make-up testing.
-Schools may use their discretion in deciding which content areas are scheduled on what days, so long as units within each content area are scheduled in sequential order.
+Each student is expected to complete a section in a single sitting (i.e., all at once), with limited exceptions due to illness during testing (refer to Section 2.4.2 below).
+Sections must be administered in sequential order with the exception of make-up testing.